Shingles and PHN: frequently asked questions and answers

 - Can I contact others with the same problem?

-- Could I be referred to Pain Clinic?
+- Could I be referred to a Pain Clinic?

 - Where else might I find ideas to help the pain?